How to monitor globally distributed sites

 You can associate the site and click Save.

-Citrix ADM starts monitoring the Citrix ADC instances added in the Bangalore site along with the instances at the other two sites as well.
+Citrix Application Delivery and Management starts monitoring the Citrix ADC instances added in the Bangalore site along with the instances at the other two sites as well.

 To export the report of this dashboard: